Spider-Man on the cover of Amazing Fantasy #15 (1962)

 Starring:Tobey Maguire

-Sam Raimi's trilogy-opener.
-Grossed over $800M and established the modern superhero film era.
+Sam Raimi directs.
+Grossed over $800M and kicked off the modern superhero film era.

 4. 2012